Bundesliga Bulletin: Bayern Munich slip up, Lucien Favre lives to fight another day | DW | 01.12.2019

 The lowdown:

-— Dortmund did what they had to do in Berlin, although to begin with it looked like it might be a more pleasant afternoon for Lucien Favre and his side on the day Jürgen Klinsmann returned to Bundesliga management, after a decade out of club fooball.
-Jadon Sancho, who started, score and then barely two minutes later, Thorgan Hazard added a second.
+— Borussia Dortmund did what they had to do in Berlin, although to begin with it looked like it might be a more pleasant afternoon for Lucien Favre and his side on the day Jürgen Klinsmann returned to Bundesliga management, after a decade out of club fooball.
+Jadon Sancho started and scored before, barely two minutes later, Thorgan Hazard added a second.
 But with Dortmund this season, it's never over even when it should be.
 Vladimir Darida redirected a shot in and then Mats Hummels picked up a silly second yellow card.
-After the help of VAR disallowing a Davie Selke goal, Dortmund looked stronger the longer the game went on.
+After VAR disallowed a Davie Selke goal, Dortmund looked stronger the longer the game went on.
 Favre breathes again.

-— Gladbach are back at the top of the Bundesliga after getting the better of Freiburg in a six-goal thriller.
-The Foal's attacking players shone again but the star of the show was Breel Embolo, who scored each side of a missed penalty to tip the content in Gladbach's favor.
-Marco Rose's biggest test yet will come next weekend, when Bayern Munich visit Borussia-Park.
+— Borussia Mönchengladbach are back at the top of the Bundesliga after getting the better of Freiburg in a six-goal thriller.
+The Foal's attacking players shone again but the star of the show was Breel Embolo, who scored each side of a missed penalty to tip the contest in Gladbach's favor.
+Marco Rose's biggest test yet will come next weekend, when Bayern Munich visit Borussia Park.
 That will be a must-see!

 — RB Leipzig held off a gutsy comeback from Paderborn to reward themselves with yet another three points.
 Julian Nagelsmann is hitting his stride with this team and it can look pretty scary when they get going.
 Patrik Schick looked excellent and Timo Werner continued his form.
 Even if people don't want them to be, they are a threat.

-— Werder Bremen got a massive win in Wolfsburg that could breathe new life into their season.
-It was Bremen's first since September and eases some of the anxiety around the club.
+— Werder Bremen got a massive result in Wolfsburg that could breathe new life into their season.
+The 3-2 win was the first since September for Florian Kohfeldt and his team and eases some of the anxiety around the club.
 They have Milot Rashica to thank for his brace, and his fine finishing ultimately proved the difference.

 — It always seems to be their year, but perhaps this time it really is for Schalke.
 David Wagner has made a difference, and Suat Serdar is the best example of that.
-The 22-year-old scored a late winner to down a battling and in-form Union Berlin and keep Schalke climbing up the table.
+The 22-year-old scored a late winner to down a battling and in-form Union Berlin and keep the Royal Blues climbing up the table.

-— Cologne's season just fails to ignite.
+— Cologne's season is just failing to ignite - again.
 They sneaked a draw at home to fellow strugglers Augsburg but it was another flat and dull performance that leaves them four points adrift of 16th-place Hertha and three points ahead of rock-bottom Paderborn.
-With the winterpause fast approaching, the two promoted sides are looking the most likely to go straight back down.
+With the winter break fast approaching, the two promoted sides are looking the most likely to go straight back down.

 Breel Embolo scored twice as Gladbach retained top spot in the Bundesliga.
 They host Bayern next week.